Your Pretty Face Is Going to Hell

-Your Pretty Face Is Going to Hell is an American sitcom created by Casper Kelly and Dave Willis for Cartoon Network's nighttime programming block Adult Swim.
-It aired from April 18, 2013 to June 14, 2019.
+Your Pretty Face Is Going to Hell is an American adult sitcom created by Casper Kelly and Dave Willis for Cartoon Network's nighttime programming block Adult Swim.
+It aired from April 18, 2013, to June 14, 2019.
 The show is a live-action workplace comedy about Gary, an associate demon, as he attempts to capture souls on Earth to climb the corporate ladder of the underworld.
 Gary hopes to advance in Hell, but he may be too stupid, lazy, and kind-hearted to realize his dreams of promotion.

 The show was renewed for a fourth and final season, which began production on June 5, 2017.
 The fourth and final season premiered on May 3, 2019.

 On July 13, 2020, co-creator Dave Willis announced that a one-off extended finale special was in the works, with the possibility of internet-exclusive shorts in the future.
-The extended finale was eventually scrapped, but the internet-exclusive shorts, known as Your Pretty Face Is Going to Hell: The Cartoon (originally announced as Your Pretty Face Is Going to Hell: The Animated Series), was released on October 21, 2022, on Adult Swim's YouTube channel.
+The extended finale was eventually scrapped, but the internet-exclusive shorts, known as Your Pretty Face Is Going to Hell: The Cartoon (originally announced as Your Pretty Face Is Going to Hell: The Animated Series), were released on October 21, 2022, on Adult Swim's YouTube channel.

 The show is titled after a song from the 1973 album Raw Power by the Stooges.